-This project aims to take Minnesota from one of the worst online benefits application experiences to one of the very best in the nation by focusing on the people we serve.
-This unlocks critical resources for Minnesotans and improves the efficiency and performance of systems that state, county, and Tribal staff rely upon.
+This project sought to take Minnesota from one of the worst online benefits application experiences to one of the very best in the nation by focusing on the people we serve.
+MNbenefits unlocks critical resources for Minnesotans and improves the efficiency and performance of systems that state, county, and tribal staff rely upon.

-- The project improves on the legacy application in several ways: - Mobile-friendly design.
-More than 1 in 5 Americans is smartphone dependent (no internet at home except through a cell phone), and this number rises to 1 in 4 for Black and Hispanic households. - Available in Spanish.
+The project improves on the legacy application in several ways:

+- Mobile-friendly design.
+According to 2021 Pew Research, 15% of adults are smartphonedependent and that rises to 17% for Black adults and 25% for Hispanic adults. - Availability in Spanish.
 There is an easy roadmap to additional languages using Transifex. - Ability to upload documents from the mobile-friendly design.
-Applicants can upload documents during the process, or afterwards. - Live chat support and automated feedback surveys at the time of the application, 1 hour later, and 30 days later. - Leverages existing eligibility systems to mirror current business process, resulting in very little training needed for staff. - o Direct development with clients, front-line staff, and state IT staff.
+Applicants can upload documents during the process, or afterward. - Live chat support and automated feedback surveys at the time of the application, one hour later, and 30 days later. - Leverages existing eligibility systems to mirror current business processes, resulting in very little training needed for staff. - Direct development with clients, front-line staff, and MNIT staff.